joshitaarora/portfolio/README.md

 ### VOLUNTEERING
 - #### JOY (Just Open Yourself)
--- Clothes distribution drive
+- Clothes distribution drive
--Tree plantation
+- Tree plantation
 - #### MAD (Making A Difference by Being The Difference)
 - MADathon: A run to save water